 We’ve worked hard to ensure that images on the website have descriptive alt text to ensure blind or partially-sighted users can still interpret the content.

-Our website has a large, open feel with large font sizes to ensure content is easy to read and digest.
+Our website has a large, open feel with good font sizes to ensure content is easy to read and digest.

 Consistent navigation structure